-1878 The original Yankee Doodle Dandy, George M. Cohan (1878-1942) is born on the 3rd of July, (not the 4th as was family legend) says.
-A member of the vaudeville team The Four Cohans with his parents and sister, he soon broke out as a solo star, writers and producer of such early 20th century hits as American Born, Billie, Dear Old Darling, Little Nellie Kelly, Pigeons and People, The Rise of Rosie O'Reilly and The Merry Malones.
+1878 The original Yankee Doodle Dandy, George M. Cohan (1878-1942) is born on the 3rd of July, not the 4th as family legend says.
+A member of the vaudeville team The Four Cohans with his parents and sister, he soon broke out as a solo star, writer, and producer of such early 20th century hits as American Born, Billie, Dear Old Darling, Little Nellie Kelly, Pigeons and People, The Rise of Rosie O'Reilly, and The Merry Malones.
 His life became the subject of a musical in 1968, George M!, in which he was played by Joel Grey.
 His statue has stood at the center of Times Square at 46th Street for decades.

-1937 Birthday of British playwright Tom Stoppard, four-time winner of the Tony Award for Best Play: Rosencrantz and Guildenstern Are Dead (1968), Travesties (1976), The Real Thing (1984) and The Coast of Utopia (2007), whose roster of intelligent dramas will also include Arcadia, The Invention of Love, Rock 'n' Roll and Jumpers.
+1937 Birthday of British playwright Tom Stoppard, four-time winner of the Tony Award for Best Play: Rosencrantz and Guildenstern Are Dead (1968), Travesties (1976), The Real Thing (1984), and The Coast of Utopia (2007), whose roster of intelligent dramas also includes Arcadia, The Invention of Love, Rock 'n' Roll, and Jumpers.

 1947 A diva is born!
-Actress-singer Betty Buckley, who will become one of Broadway's leading ladies, is born today.
-After making her debut in 1776, Buckley will win the 1983 Tony Award for Featured Actress in a Musical for her turn in Cats.
-Other memorable stage moments will include Song and Dance, The Mystery of Edwin Drood, Carrie, Sunset Boulevard and Triumph of Love.
+Betty Buckley, who becomes one of Broadway's leading ladies, is born in Texas.
+After making her debut in 1776, Buckley wins the 1983 Tony Award for Featured Actress in a Musical for her turn in Cats.
+Other memorable stage moments include Song and Dance, The Mystery of Edwin Drood, Carrie, Sunset Boulevard, and Triumph of Love.

-1970 Happy birthday to actress Audra McDonald, who will win six Tony Awards for acting, both in plays and musicals including, Ragtime, Carousel, Master Class, A Raisin in the Sun, The Gershwins' Porgy and Bess and Lady Day at Emerson's Bar and Grill.
-She will also receive Tony nominations for her performances in Marie Christine and a revival of 110 in the Shade.
+1970 Happy birthday to Audra McDonald, who wins six Tony Awards for acting both in plays and musicals, including Ragtime, Carousel, Master Class, A Raisin in the Sun, The Gershwins' Porgy and Bess, and Lady Day at Emerson's Bar and Grill.
+She also receives Tony nominations for her performances in Marie Christine and a revival of 110 in the Shade.

 1999 The Roundabout Theatre Company revival of Cabaret marks its 500th Broadway performance.
-The production that received four Tony Awards (including Best Musical Revival), three Drama Desk Awards, three Outer Critics Circle Awards, a Theatre World Award, an Astaire Award and a special award from the New York Drama Critics) opened on Broadway March 19, 1998.
+The production that received four Tony Awards (including Best Revival of a Musical), three Drama Desk Awards, three Outer Critics Circle Awards, a Theatre World Award, an Astaire Award, and a special award from the New York Drama Critics) opened on Broadway March 19, 1998.